dodona-edu/judge-html/docs/pages/testsuite-class.md

 A `TestSuite` contains a checklist of all checks that should be performed on the student's code.
 An exercise is only marked as correct once every check in every `TestSuite` has passed.

+**Note**: There are a few built-in implementations of TestSuites that already handle some common behaviour for you automatically.
+See [`Default TestSuites`](default-suites.md) for more information.

 ## Table of Contents
 - [Attributes](#attributes)
 - [`TestSuites` on Dodona](#testsuites-on-dodona)